This is the original performance by Ann Southern in Lady Be Good (1941),

-POSTSCRIPT: In this recorded conversation with John Talbott in early January, we both expressed a guarded optimism about the future of the Paris restaurant scene:
+POSTSCRIPT: In this recorded conversation with John Talbott four years ago, we both expressed a guarded optimism about the future of the Paris restaurant scene:

 Good bistros are still there, but you have to look harder and you're unlikely to find them by accident.
 Alexander Lobrano in Paris by Mouth has put his finger squarely on it: